zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ramon: I decided to spend my vacation in Maddievill e.

 Alisha: Where is Maddieville?
-I’ve never heard of i t.
+I’ve never heard of it.

 Ramon: It’s a small town about a six-hour drive fro m here.
 I read about it being a throwback to the days of small shops and friendly n eighbors, with a charming old-fashioned main street.
 It was really nice.